-This project was supported in part by NSF CA-REER IIS-0447773, NIH LM008991-01, and NSF DBI-0321756.
-The authors thank Serdar Bozdag for providing the data for the simulation on the rice genome.
+This project was supported in part by NSF CAREER IIS-0447773, NIH LM008991-01, and NSF DBI-0321756.
+The authors thank Serdar Bozdag for providing the data for the simulation on the rice genome, and members of the Close lab and many colleagues in the barley community who allowed access to BAC hybridization data prior to publication (details to be provided elsewhere).